-Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909.
+Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909 by Michelle Markel, illustrated by Melissa Sweet.
 NYC was (and is) the location of much social change in the United States and this book tells a valuable story of the history of women workers and the importance of fair labor practices, which still resonates today.
 Clara comes to NYC dirt poor but full of grit.
 She works a miserable, backbreaking job at a garment factory.
 An extraordinary individual, she taught herself to read and led the largest walkout of women workers in U.S. History, despite being beaten and jailed for participating in labor strikes.
 Also on my list of picture books about women in history.

 When Blue Met Egg is also on my list of favorite picture books of 2012.
 Illustrated with winsome cut paper collage artwork, Ward’s debut picture book is about a little bird who takes good care of a snowball that she believes to be an egg.
 Parents might feel a bit nostalgic for a time long ago in health class when they were asked to believe an egg was a baby.